Soo Line 1003: Excursion service

 The locomotive was sold partially disassembled in 1993 to Wisconsin Railway Preservation Trust (WRPT), another organization whose goal was to return the locomotive to operations.
 WRPT raised $250,000 for the locomotive's restoration.
 It was originally hoped that the locomotive could be used for excursion trips on the weekend of October 5, 1996, but boiler tests showed the engine to not be ready in time.

 No. 1003's first run after restoration under its own power occurred on October 27, 1996, when it steamed up the Duluth, Missabe and Iron Range Railway's Proctor Hill.
-It performed a few more test runs before its first public excursion in 1997.
-In 1998, it ran the "triple-header" excursion with Northern Pacific 328 and Soo Line 2719.
+It performed a few more test runs before its first public excursions on November 10 and 11.
+In 1998, it ran a triple-header excursion with Northern Pacific 328 and Soo Line 2719, during SteamFest '98.

 In 2000 and 2001, No. 1003 pulled excursion trains on the Wisconsin and Southern Railroad (WSOR).
 In July 2002, No. 1003 lead that year's Circus World Museum (CWM) train on the WSOR from Baraboo to Milwaukee, Wisconsin.

 The locomotive made its final journey under its FRA-mandated 15-year boiler certificate on November 13, 2010.
 But shortly afterwards, the operators raised funds to have the engine overhauled and certified for another 15 years of operation.
-No. 1003 returned to service in September 2012, but flue problems delayed its first excursion run until November 2014.
+No. 1003 returned to service in September 2012.

+In November 2018, No. 1003 hauled the annual Christmas train for several days.

+In August 2022, the engine made a round trip to Chicago for the Metra Family Days event at the commuter operator’s Western Avenue railyard.
+Several months later in November, the locomotive ran a Trains Magazine photo charter event through central Wisconsin.

+On November 11, 2023, the locomotive celebrated its 110th birthday where it ran the Santa Train on a short run from the Wisconsin Automotive Museum to Hartford and placed on display during the Mainstreet’s Christmas Parade; the following day, it ran a private photo freight from Fairwater and return to Hartford, in partnership with Steel Highway Magazine and Brodie Photography.

+On November 2–3, 2024, No. 1003 ran a two-day photo charter for Ethan Brodie and Brodie Photography.
+Six days later on November 9, No. 1003 hauled the annual Santa Train to precede of the Wisconsin's Christmas Parade.

+On August 23, 2025, No. 1003 ran a photo charter special from Hartford to Burnett for the 75th anniversary of the Wisconsin Chapter of the National Railway Historical Society.
+On November 8, Bank Five Nine offered its assistance to No. 1003 for the Santa Train event with a donation of $2,500.

+On April 3, 2026, it was announced that new volunteers and crew members had joined the Steam Locomotive Heritage Association to help maintain and operate No. 1003.

+In 2027, the locomotive is scheduled to be removed from service for its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul.